-Miss Lola Mae Daniel, former teacher in the Ozona Public Schools, has been named the outstanding American great Chinese teacher.
+Miss Lola Mae Daniel, former teacher in the Ozona Public Schools, has been named the outstanding American teacher in Taiwan for 1973.

-Miss Daniel, a teacher in Morrison Girls Academy and a Baptist missionary for the past twelve years, will be honored September 28 on a special occasion commemmenting the birthday of Confucius, the
+Miss Daniel, a teacher in Morrison Girls Academy and a Baptist missionary for the past twelve years, will be honored September 28 on a special occasion commemmorating the birthday of Confucius, the great Chinese teacher.

-Mr. and Mrs. T. J. Bailey recently returned from the Far East where they visited with Miss Daniel.
+Mr. and Mrs. T.J.
+Bailey recently returned from the Far East where they visited with Miss Daniel. --0--

-Mr., and Mrs., Clayton Robinson and infant daughter have moved here from Odessa where Mr. Robinson is the new pharmacist at the Village Drug.
+Mr. and Mrs. Clayton Robinson and infant daughter have moved here from Odessa where Mr. Robinson is the new pharmacist at the Village Drug. --0--

-Lloyd Beaird was in satisfactory condition at Odessa Medical Center at mid-week after undergoing surgery for a gunshot wound suffered at his home here last Friday mroning.
+Lloyd Beaird was in satisfactory condition at Odessa Medical Center at mid-week after undergoing surgery for a gunshot wound suffered at his home here last Friday mroning .

-FOR SALE - 1973 Rewasaki 350 Street Bike. \$750, Contact Andy, ph.
-392-2532, 29-2p
+--0--FOR SALE - 1973 Kawasaki 350 Street Bike, \$750.
+Contact Andy, ph.
+392-2532.
+29-2p --0--

-FOR SALE - Used typewriters, standard size, See Bekie Diaz The Stockman Office, 29-tf
+FOR SALE - Used typewriters, standard size.
+See Bekie Diaz The Stockman Office.
+29-tf --0--